Skip to main content

 Moisture content is one of the most misunderstood — yet most critical — aspects of timber performance.
 Whether you are building a deck, framing a house, crafting furniture, or restoring reclaimed wood, moisture levels inside timber can determine whether your project lasts decades or fails within months.

 Many DIYers focus on timber species, strength grades, or finishes, while ignoring moisture content entirely.
+It’s an easy thing to overlook because you can’t see it just by looking at a board.
 Professionals know better.
 Timber that is too wet or too dry behaves unpredictably: it warps, twists, shrinks, swells, cracks, loosens fasteners, and compromises structural integrity.
+Even small changes in humidity can cause noticeable movement, and this is something you really only appreciate after watching a straight board turn into something resembling a propeller.

 This in-depth guide explains what timber moisture content is, why it matters, how it affects construction, how professionals manage it, and how DIYers can avoid costly mistakes.
-By the end, you'll understand moisture like a timber expert — not a guesser.
+By the end, you'll understand moisture like a timber enthusiast who's learned from a few mistakes — not a guesser.

 1 What Is Timber Moisture Content?